noi-techpark/it.bz.opendatahub.databrowser/web-components/databrowser-example/README.md

 The result can be found in the `storybook-static` folder.

+> Storybook provides hot reload capabilities, so it is suited for development purposes.
+Unfortunately, hot reload doesn't
+> work when Storybook is started in a Docker container.
+You have to start Storybook on your machine (not in a Docker container)
+> in order for hot reload to work.
+This seems to be a bug either in the Docker configuration (maybe volume mounts) or in
+> Storybook itself.
+>
+> If you have an idea on how to fix this, please let us know.

 ## Test

 To run the suite of Web Test Runner tests, run: